 How Our Effort Works

-The Churches of Christ Disaster Relief Effort immediately responds to any major disaster in the continental United States by sending truckloads of emergency food, water, cleaning, and other supplies to disaster victims.
-We are a non-profit corporation, tax-exempt – state taxes and federal income tax under section 501(a) of the Internal Revenue Code as an organization described in section 501(c)(3).
-Only fifteen employees are paid in the entire organization.
-Unpaid volunteers are the secret to success of our organization.
+The Churches of Christ Disaster Relief Effort immediately responds to any major disaster in the continental United States by sending truckloads of emergency food, water, cleaning, and other supplies to be distributed to all disaster victims in the disaster area through a local Church of Christ.
+We are a non-profit corporation, tax-exempt from state and federal income taxes under section 501(a) of the Internal Revenue Code as an organization described in section 501(c)(3).
+The organization has fifteen employees consisting of an office staff, a warehouse crew, and 5 men that travel across the country telling local congregations about the work of Churches of Christ Disaster Relief Effort.
+So most importantly, our unpaid volunteer workers, and volunteer truck drivers are the secret to the success of our organization.

 The Churches of Christ Disaster Relief Effort unofficially began operations in 1990.
-Since then, the organization has distributed more than $106 million in emergency food and supplies in response to 301 disasters in 42 states.
+Since then, the organization has distributed more than $124 million in emergency food and supplies in response to over 425 disasters in 44 states.

 Who Supports Us?

-The Disaster Relief Effort is voluntarily supported by Churches of Christ, individuals, churches, corporations, and other non-profit agencies nationwide.
-In 2001, 1,041 congregations in 50 states and 2668 individuals or families from 50 states supported us financially.
-In addition, 37 leading corporations from across the country donated substantial amounts of product.
+Churches of Christ Disaster Relief Effort is supported by Churches of Christ, individuals, corporations, and other non-profit agencies nationwide.
+Many congregations have COCDRE in their monthly budget.
+In 2014, 668 congregations in 39 states plus the District of Columbia, and 2,938 individuals or families from 47 states plus DC supported us financially.
+In addition, many leading corporations from across the country matched the donation gifts of their employees that support us, along with donating substantial amounts of product.

 - Ready immediately to respond to emergencies with organized preparation, distribution, and follow-up